-Solo Content Restrictions A maximum of only 2 acrobatic movements are allowed, with or without a toss CATEGORY Level B Level A Spins Spins: 2 Spin Maximum with no restrictions on release or catch and 3 Spin maximum allowed with standard release and catch only.
-Spins: 3 Spin Maximum with no restrictions on release or catch and 4 Spin maximum allowed with standard release and catch only.
-ACROBATICS A Single acrobatic movement under the toss for a maximum of 2 (only) acrobatic movements Aerial acrobatics are not allowed with or without the toss.
-A maximum of only 2 acrobatic movements are allowed, with or without a toss.
-The 2 movements may be combined, or the two moves may be done separately.
+Solo Content Restrictions A maximum of only 2 acrobatic movements are allowed, with or without a toss CATEGORY 2 acropatic movements at Level B Level A Spins 1 - 3 Spins Baton Releases No Restrictions Reception No Restrictions 1 - 4 Spins Baton Releases No Restrictions Reception No Restrictions ACROBATICS A Single acrobatic movement under the toss for a maximum of 2 (only) acrobatic movements Aerial acrobatics are not allowed with or without the toss.
+A maximum of only 2 acrobatic movements are allowed, with out without a toss.
+The 2 movements may be combined or the two moves may be done separately.
 Only one aerial cartwheel is permitted if selected as one of the 2 acrobatic moves permitted.
-Baton Releases No Restrictions Receptions No Restrictions Other Double major body moves are also allowed under a toss, either traveling or stationary Baton Releases No Restrictions Receptions No Restrictions Stationary Complex Single major body move under the toss Single major body moves with 2 spins under toss. & Traveling Complex Baton Releases No Restrictions Reception No Restrictions Baton Releases No Restrictions Reception No Restrictions Double major body move is allowed under the toss, either traveling or stationary Baton Releases No Restrictions Receptions No Restrictions Rolls No continuous front neck rolls (with or without hands) No front neck figure 8's No monster rolls (partial or complete) No Restrictions Contact Material No Restrictions No Restrictions
+Baton Releases No Restrictions Receptions No Restrictions Other Double major body moves are also allowed under a toss, either traveling or stationary Baton Releases No Restrictions Receptions No Restrictions Stationary Complex & Traveling Complex Single major body move under the toss Baton Releases No Restrictions Single major body move with 2 spins under toss Baton Releases No Restrictions Reception No Restrictions Traveling Complex Reception No Restrictions Double major body move is allowed under the toss, either traveling or stationary Baton Releases No Restrictions Receptions No Restrictions Rolls No continuous front neck rolls (with or without hands) No front neck figure 8's No monster rolls (partial or complete) No Restrictions Contact Material No Restrictions No Restrictions